 I dunno mate - i think we are showing that we do care, are concerned, and are keen (enough to even try our own DB tests !) to ensure our bikes a as quiet as possible...

+No reason why this should be a taboo subject.
+Lots of very good info in the resulting posts,esp the RTA link.
 Better to be well informed in order to counter the often bigoted anti's.

 My KLX had a removable plate on the exhaust which worked in the same way, I left it on most of the time as I preferred the feel of it with the low end grunt.
+What I didn't appreciate at the time is that by removing the plate I was also leaning out the mixture and should really have re-jetted because of it.
+Maybe if I had I would have got my low end grunt back?

 Exhaust design & back pressure is a much argued about subject.
 There are a lot of effects taking place and it's so much more than just simplistic gas flow.

+But I can't argue with you.
+I have felt the effect of fixing the restrictor plate on my KLX and felt the better low end.
 I have also tried the make the same thing for my DRZ and did not get the same results.
-The restrictor plate just lowered the performance across the whole rev range - hence my saying that exhaust retrictors do not make power.confuse
+The restrictor plate just lowered the performance across the whole rev range - hence my saying that exhaust retrictors do not make power.

 I agree rich, What ever the science about pulses and scavenging, as we all should know its not just about max HP its where it is delivered and over what rev range that is important.
 I made a straight through pipe for my old Ford consul once, it sounded great but I couldnt get it off the drive!! after I stuck a mini back box on the end it worked a treat.